mxaddict/www.codedmaster.com/content/about.md

 practical lifestyle.

-This blog is a reflection of my journey – a place where I share practical tech tutorials, delve into web development, explore the nuances of Linux, champion privacy, and occasionally touch upon my love for FPS titles.
+This blog is a reflection of my journey – a place where I share practical tech tutorials, delve into web development (including migrations to modern static site generators like Zola), explore the nuances of Linux (from Arch setups to dotfiles deep dives), champion privacy, and occasionally touch upon my love for FPS titles.
+You'll also find reflections on past tech trends like Coinhive and HashFlare, and insights into building efficient CLI workflows, including tools like `quoty`.
 Expect straightforward guides and honest insights from someone who’s been in the trenches of software engineering for years.

 Thanks for dropping by!